 Tips for saving money

 We booked plane tickets and accommodation a few weeks before traveling to get the best price possible.
-Accommodation as usually with Booking.com, but through a cashback site – like Bonus way – so we never spend too much on a trip for hotel and travel.
+Accommodation is usually with Booking.com, but through a cashback site – like Bonus way – so we never spend too much on a hotel and travel trip.
 These are only examples, and you can choose what fits you best in your area.
 My point is that the difference between booking travel tickets and hotel a few weeks before and booking them a few days before or on location can be over $100.
-I am sure you can spend on something else for your pleasure.
+I am sure you can spend it on something else for your pleasure.

-We also booked tickets for locations to visit online (in advance), so in this way, you can reduce to half your expenses for attending the touristic attractions too.
+We also booked tickets for locations to visit online (in advance), so in this way, you can reduce to half your expenses for attending the tourist attractions.
 And for Barcelona, please believe me – it will save you a lot.

-It is the capital of Catalonia and the largest city in the area, as well as the second most populated city in Spain.
-With a population of over 1.6 million, it has a Mediterranean port, is also hosting for the Olympics, a multicultural meeting place, and a culinary haven.
+It is Catalonia’s capital and the largest city in the area, and the second most populated city in Spain.
+With a population of over 1.6 million, it has a Mediterranean port, hosting for the Olympics, a multicultural meeting place, and a culinary haven.